 • Timothy Shay Arthur’s novel, Ten Nights in A Bar Room, was published.
 It soon became the second most popular novel of the mid-19th century.
 In 1861 it was dramatized in five acts.
 The play and book promoted the temperance movement.
 (Only Uncle Tom’s Cabin was more popular.)42

-• There was such a strong negative reaction in New York City to the state’s prohibition law that the mayor refused to have it enforced.43
+• There was a strong negative reaction in New York City to the state’s prohibition law.
+So the mayor refused to have it enforced.43

 Thirteen of the nation’s 40 states had prohibition laws.44